|

 you can expect to invest substantial time and money in

 your rescue.
-If youre unable to do that, youll
+If you’re unable to do that, you’ll

-have to take the dog to Animal
+have to find a rescue organization or take the dog to to a city Animal

 the animal will be euthanized.
 If the dog is a pit bull

 (or look-alike), those odds rise.
-Dont blame the
+Don’t blame the

-AC&C - blame the huge number of people who dump their
+ACC - blame the huge number of people who dump their

-pets or dont spay/neuter.
+pets or don’t spay/neuter.

-If you cant keep the dog at home but want to place
+If you can’t keep the dog at home but want to place

 $20/day (less in the suburbs.)
 Look for a place that